groovywave/blog-with-astro/src/content/posts/FRIENDS/4-12_shot.md

 Monica: How do you feel?

-Phoebe: Well, **freaked**.
+Phoebe: Well, freaked.
 'Cause it turns out that the odds are really suckey.
 And!
-This is Frank and Alice's like only shot.
+This is Frank and Alice's like only **shot**.
 Like, they are literally putting all of their eggs i my basket.

 Chandler: Yeah, but I bet it works.